-We have audited the accompanying financial statements of Asstevoil Seafood ASA, which comprise the financial statements of the parent company and the financial statements of the group.
-The financial statements of the parent company comprise the balance abset as at 31 December 2013, income statement, changes in equity and cash flow for the year then ended, and a summary of significant accounting policies and other explanatory information.
-The financial statements of the group comprise the balance abset as at 31 December 2013, income statement, changes in equity, and cash flow for the year then ended, and a summary of significant accounting policies and other explanatory information.
-The financial statement of comprehensive income, changes in equity, and cash flow for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of Austevoll Seafood ASA, which comprise the financial statements of the parent company and the financial statements of the group.
+The financial statements of the parent company comprise the balance sheet as at 31 December 2013, income statement, changes in equity and cash flow for the year then ended, and a summary of significant accounting policies and other explanatory information.
+The financial statements of the group comprise the balance sheet as at 31 December 2013, income statement, statement of comprehensive income, changes in equity, and cash flow for the year then ended, and a summary of significant accounting policies and other explanatory information.